adem-pelit/C-HashMap/README.md

 ## del()
 Deletes data by a key that given as a parameter.
 ## DelList()
-Deletes List and every NODE in it
+Deletes List that given as a parameter and every NODE in this List.
 ## NODE* Add()
+Adds a NODE with given key and data as parameters.
 ## int dolas()
+This function can be used for wander the list.
+Every iteration, it changes gez NODE pointer as gez's next NODE's point if ne
 ## NODE* find()
+Finds data by a key that given as a parameter.
 ## HashMap* CreateHashMap()
+Creates a HashMap and returns it.
 ## int hashing()
+Calculates hash code by given size and key.
 ## int add()

 ## List* HashMapToList()